+Here’s a few watercolor techniques to help get you started.
 Use different amounts of water for every line and learn how to feel when you don’t need anymore water.
 The most unique thing about watercolor is that the paint spreads, and, if you can control it, the result is amazing.
 Here’s a simple way of doing it – work with a lot of water and make sure that both your brush AND surface are soaked with clean water.
 Then, place your brush on one spot and let the paint spread out.
 You can then work with a little piece of cotton fabric to absorb the water.

 Pay attention to the way the colors merge into each other.
 Sometimes you can stop them from merging too much by putting a little piece of paper towel on the area.

 Here’s an example of how to work in layers and create depth with watercolors.
 The movement and direction of the hand that’s holding the brush is the key here, along with the amount of water.
 I usually let the paint dry for a minute or two (sometimes even more) between the layers and I highly recommend it.
 Watercolors need a lot of patience… The darkest mark of paint occurs at the end of a given line (in other words, the visible boundary will happen at the point where the brush lifts from the page)

 Don’t forget to switch brushes, as different lines require different thicknesses.
 Be creative with your process.
 This working technique has so many different options to offer – you don’t have to use all of them, but be aware of them and know how/when to use them.
 Most importantly – have fun!